CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 #### SYS.2.1.A23 Use of client-server services

-If possible, dedicated server services should be used to exchange information and direct connections between clients should be avoided.
+Whenever possible, dedicated server services should be used to exchange information and direct connections between clients should be avoided.
 If this is not possible, SHOULD specify which client-to-client services (formerly often referred to as "peer-to-peer") may be used and what information may be exchanged thereon.
 If necessary, users SHOULD be trained to use such services.
 Direct connections between clients SHOULD only be limited to the LAN.
 Auto-discovery protocols SHOULD be limited to the extent necessary.

 #### SYS.2.1.A24 Handling of removable media in the running system